Food Waste

 Graphic showing food waste in bin

 Did you know that food waste can cause as much damage to the environment as single use plastic?
-When throwing away food we are disposing of all the energy that has gone into producing, processing and transporting it.

-Domestic households produce the majority of food waste, more than restaurants, hotels and supermarkets.
-On average just under three quarters of all food waste comes from household, much of which is still edible.
-In Norfolk, food waste makes up approximately one third of the contents of our bins.
-The average family could save £700 a year, simply by throwing away less food!
+Our homes produce the majority of food waste, more than restaurants, hotels and supermarkets.
+On average just under three quarters of all food waste is still edible.
+In Norfolk, food waste makes up around a third of the waste in our bins.

 Households have their food waste collected separately each week in the Borough Council of King’s Lynn & West Norfolk, Norwich City Council area and some parts of Broadland District Council areas.